-SAN DIEGO As with other organizations that serve military families, the United Service Organizations (USO) has had to shift gears during the pandemic.
+As with other organizations that serve military families, the United Service Organizations (USO) has had to shift gears during the pandemic.

 The group known for big events and family gatherings has had to upend its model to handle the fall out from the coronavirus.
 It cannot hold live shows.
 USO sites on bases such as Camp Pendelton are also closed at the moment, said Bob Kurkjian, president of USO West Region, which includes California.

 “I really thought that we would have to slow down, given all the social distancing,” he said.
 “Given that we’ve suspended operations at most of our centers.
 The exact opposite has been true.”